CharlesSieg/website-charlessieg-source/content/_index.md

 ---

 I've been a [bodybuilder](/blog/my-life-as-a-bodybuilder), a [track cyclist](https://flic.kr/s/2UTe), a [triathlete](https://flic.kr/s/aHsm4vbQSM), a [rock climber](https://flic.kr/s/aHskxuRrm1), and an Olympic weightlifter.
-Now I do yoga and play in the mud some years at the [Tough Mudder](/blog/tough-mudder-chicago-2015-obstacles-to-expect).
+I've come to appreciate the benefits of hot yoga and used to get crazy in the mud at the [Tough Mudder](/blog/tough-mudder-chicago-2015-obstacles-to-expect).

-While I used to be an [avid snowboarder](https://www.flickr.com/photos/forkbender/247672935/in/album-72157594291351436/), I've lately become a skier and try to visit [Big Sky in Montana](/articles/big-sky) at least once a year.
+I used to be an [avid snowboarder](https://www.flickr.com/photos/forkbender/247672935/in/album-72157594291351436/) and, later, a skier right up until I crashed hard and tore my right ACL in [Big Sky in Montana](/articles/big-sky).
+Now I see the slopes from the base area while my kids carve up the powder.

 I was a [Red Cross-certified lifeguard](https://www.redcross.org/take-a-class/lifeguarding) at the [Four Seasons Club in Bloomington, Illinois](https://www.4seasons-club.com) during high school and college.

 Although I completed the coursework, pool sessions, and open water session to become a PADI-certified [Rescue Diver](https://www.padi.com/padi-courses/rescue-diver-course), my certification paperwork was not filed due to a missing CPR certificate and so I have to retake the course.
 Until then, I have current PADI certifications in [Advanced Open Water](https://www.padi.com/padi-courses/advanced-open-water-diver-course) and [Deep Diving](https://www.padi.com/padi-courses/deep-diver).
 I received excellent instruction from [Midwest Diving Specialists in Normal, Illinois](https://www.midwest-diving.com).
 I am a member of the [Divers Alert Network (DAN)](https://www.diversalertnetwork.org).

 I am an autocross enthusiast and haved raced in a [2012 Porsche 911 S](https://flic.kr/p/2fBdhZJ), a [2015 Porsche Boxster GTS](https://flic.kr/p/255ijkB), and am currently racing a [2013 Porsche 911 4S Cabriolet](https://flic.kr/p/RVpyTg).
 I'm a member of the [Porsche Club of America - Mavericks Region](https://mav.pca.org) and I do autocross events with the [Equipe Rapide](https://www.autocross.com) sports car club in Dallas/Fort Worth.
+In 2022, I did the Triple Crown Rally with the Park Up Front club.

 I'm training to race at the [Circuit of the Americas in Austin, Texas](https://www.circuitoftheamericas.com) and hope to one day do some hot laps on the [Nürburgring in Germany](https://www.nuerburgring.de/en/home.html).
 In preparation for that day, I am working towards the necessary 1,000 laps on [the virtual Nürburgring track in Forza 6 on Xbox One](https://forzamotorsport.net/en-us/games/fm6/tracks/nurburgring).